mmh352/ou-sphinx-theme/demo/source/configuration/layout/tutorial-center.rst

-:layout: tutorial-only-center
+:layout: tutorial

 Tutorial Only Centre-aligned
 ############################

-To set the page's layout to the tutorial only, centre-aligned layout set the following configuration settings in the page:
+To set the page's layout to the tutorial only, set the following configuration settings in the page:

-* :code:`:layout: tutorial-only-center`
+* :code:`:layout: tutorial`

 .. note::